Christianity in Ephesus Turkey

 Ephesus: A Major Trading Center and Christian Hub

-Ephesus was a major trading center of Rome in Asia Minor and played a crucial role in early Christianity.
+Ephesus was a major trading center of the Roman Empire in Asia Minor and played a crucial role in early Christianity.
 Both St. John and St. Paul lived in the city at different times and helped Christianity to spread.

 St. Paul’s Ministry in Ephesus